The Lessons of Leading with Authenticity

 Being a product manager is a humbling opportunity.
 Our actions motivate our direct reports, scrum teams, cross-functional teams, teammates, colleagues, and partners to think big, become more versed, meliorate and blossom into more.
 This is the embodiment of leadership.

 What is authentic leadership?

 Authentic leadership can be defined as impregnable harmonization between our core values and our comportment.
 Product leaders who practice authenticity strive to be factual, trusted, and resolute.

 How to cultivate your authentic leadership style

 When I was a young product manager with my scrum team, I was essaying to find my authentic leadership style.
 The skills below have helped me hone my authentic leadership style:

 Let’s go through each of them.

 I looked to my mentors for guidance as they were people I revered.
-I studied their attributes, how they lead and engage with their direct reports, colleagues, leadership, and stakeholders.
+I studied their attributes, and how they lead and engage with their direct reports, colleagues, leadership, and stakeholders.
 I paid a lot of heed to how they performed under pressure - especially when their organization is going through external and internal changes - they always put people first.

 Additionally, I watched how they provided constructive commentary to their teams.
 There were no ulterior motives, and their assessment was constantly impartial.
 I also learned an important lesson on conveying information, precisely when urgency, not anxiety, is required.
-Their tone, their choice of words, and recognition of challenging circumstances was their most formidable influence.
+Their tone, their choice of words, and their recognition of challenging circumstances were their most formidable influence.

 To be an effective and authentic leader necessitates being self-actualized; how else would we recognize our stalwartness, constraints, and temperament?